vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/173/09_asAma_yathA.md

 +++
 The yáthā purpose clauses of this vs. are to be roughly construed with the initial evā́of 8a.

-Inspired by Ge, I read instr. ena in two different ways, as accompaniment in pāda a and as indirect agent in b.
+Inspired by Geldner, I read instr. ena in two different ways, as accompaniment in pāda a and as indirect agent in b.

 Note also the decomposed narā́ṃ ná śáṃsaiḥ (also 10a) recalling nárā-śáṃsa-.